RypoFalem/ArmorStandEditor/README.md

 * Glowing ArmorStand to signify Targeting and Slot Disables through the use of Scoreboards.

 You can also follow our [Feature Roadmap](https://github.com/Wolfst0rm/ArmorStandEditor-Issues/issues/11) to see what we have planned (Updated as required).
+You can also find us on our Discord at: [https://discord.com/invite/aUf4AWAKmr](https://discord.com/invite/aUf4AWAKmr)

 ## Support
 Support for ArmorStandEditor is provided: